 If you’re living with HIV and do not have an undetectable viral load or have a low CD4 count it's even more important to ensure you follow the guidance and reduce the chance of getting infected.

-We're also now advising that if you have a CD4 count below 50 or if you have been diagnosed with an opportunistic infection (or ‘AIDS-defining illness') in the last six months you should follow the advice about ‘shielding’ that's being given to others who are the most vulnerable to infection.
-This means staying at home and avoiding face-to-face contact for 12 weeks.
+We're also advising that if you have a CD4 count below 50 or if you have been diagnosed with an opportunistic infection (or ‘AIDS-defining illness') in the last six months you should follow the advice about ‘shielding’ that's being given to others who are the most vulnerable to infection.
+This means staying at home and avoiding face-to-face contact.

 Can COVID-19 be treated?